airbnb/gem-aws-creds/README.md

 The Ruby gem should be easy to use (feedback is obviously welcome).

-Documentation should be improved; in the meantime, here is a simple example:
+Documentation could be improved; in the meantime, here is a simple example:

     require 'aws/creds'
     require 'aws'